morissetcl/pry-byetypo/README.md

 ```

 > [!NOTE]
-> Currently, this plugin is not truly ORM-agnostic; to fully benefit from it, ActiveRecord is required.
+> At present, this plugin is not really ORM-agnostic; to enjoy the most of if it will requires ActiveRecord.

 ## Installation